 Does Crate & Barrel Manufacture Its Own Furniture?

 Crate & Barrel does not manufacture its own furniture.
 They are solely an online furniture retailer and not a manufacturer.

-How Is The Quality Of Crate & Barrel's Leather Furniture?
+What's The Quality Of Crate & Barrel's Leather Furniture?

 Based on their website listings, and using this super sharp Gather leather sofa as an example, Crate & Barrel uses 'top-grain, aniline-dyed Italian leather'.

-Remember, when you purchase a couch from Crate & Barrel, you are paying up for the brand name, and the overhead necessary for the company to earn a profit.
+Remember, when you buy a couch from Crate & Barrel, you are paying up for the brand name and the overhead necessary for the company to earn a profit.

 Case in point.